virtual/100daysofcode/index.md

   - Day 60: Code Complete, pp 86-94

+## R4 Day 71: 2021-08-10 Tuesday

+Read up on the scss `!default` usage.
+Will try to [reorder my base theme](https://thoughtbot.com/blog/sass-default) after my child themes to see if this helps reduce redundancy.

+## R4 Day 70: 2021-08-09 Monday

+Building out HTML and some more base styles (padding, menu, forms) https://virtual.github.io/fed-projects/03/

 ## R4 Day 69: 2021-08-08 Sunday

 Start [FED Project #3](https://virtual.github.io/fed-projects/03); going a little more complex now that I have a standard base theme figured out with overrides.
 More things to add the base core will become apparent like list styles, menu things. :)

 ## R4 Day 68: 2021-08-07 Saturday